zionsg/questions/README.md

 ## Convention
 In the interest of simplicity, here are some conventions that this repository will be keeping to:
 - One folder per question.
+The folder shall use the `StudlyCase` naming convention.
 - There will be exactly 4 files in the folder: `README.md`, `Solver.php`, `run.php`, `tests.php`.
 - `README.md`:
     + Description of question in Markdown format.